My Sinus Story

 - Consider fasting as a way to detoxify my body, boost your immune system and help fight infection and phlegm, if I had a chronic phlegm problem

-Additional Things I to Know About Green Phlegm:
+Additional Things to Know About Green Phlegm:

 - Early morning green nasal mucus - having been there most of the night--can be normally green in the morning